I always wanted to have great legs.

 I started hearing that a lot.
 “Lucky you, I bet you can wear anything.”
 “Lucky you, you’re so skinny.”
 I didn’t feel lucky.
 The one upside of developing a 24-inch waist was that I was able to buy a lot of beautiful vintage clothing that nobody else could fit into.
 My pals at one retro emprorium even started putting everything my size that came in on a dedicated rack for me.

 With the change in my figure, I suddenly had a window on an experience that was entirely new to me.
 When you’re an average size, nobody really notices or remarks upon your averageness.
 When you’re really skinny, you become an object of curiosity and comment, and there’s this whole set of assumptions that people make about you.
 People think you must not eat very much.
 That you must have amazing self-discipline.
 That you’re thin because you stick to a diet plan in a way that few people are able to.
 That you’re thin because you’re doing things “right.”
 And worst of all, that you’re somehow more virtuous and “better” than people who weigh more than you do.
+And none of those things were any truer of me than they had been before I became suddenly thin.

 I realized that before I got so thin, I was guilty of believing every one of those things about thin people.
 Sometimes, when people would launch into the litany of my amazingness based on my body shape, I’d try to tell them I hadn’t always been so thin, that I was sick, that nobody could figure out what was wrong with me, that I couldn’t seem to keep any weight on, no matter what I ate, that I would take every pound back and more if I could be well again.
 It rarely registered – I once had somebody say, “I wish I could get sick and lose weight!”
 I pretty quickly stopped trying to explain myself, and just let what felt like ill-gotten compliments be heaped upon me.